owphoo/caffe_fast_rcnn/README.md

 import sys
 sys.path.insert(0, 'CAFFE_PATH/python')

-or you can rename this caffe to 'caffe-fast-rcnn'
+Or you can rename this caffe to 'caffe-fast-rcnn'